dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 - [Further Reading](#further-reading)
 - [Footnotes and Credits](#footnotes-and-credits)

-xkcd comic introudcing supervisied learning, unsupervised learning, rl and nlp tasks.

-where does this data come from .. invading privacy ... privacy ... hmmm what is that?

 # Federated Learning

-In the wake of recent events related to privacy invasion through varioys methods of data collections by large corporations, it's about time we think about alternatives about collecting data before more users become aware as to why are they getting such excellent vision, text prediction and recommendation systems.
-(Hint: by training on their data by invading their privacy, ringing any bells?)
-One such example is [Detectron](https://florian.github.io/federated-learning/) by Facebook trained on [3 billion images](https://code.facebook.com/posts/1700437286678763/advancing-state-of-the-art-image-recognition-with-deep-learning-on-hashtags/) from Instagram.
-This is what McMahan and group must have thought (coming from Google itself, a bit ironic isn't it?) and hence, they proposed a learning method through decentralised data in this [remarkable paper](https://arxiv.org/pdf/1602.05629.pdf) through decentralized approach termed as *Federated Learning*.
+In the wake of recent events related to privacy invasion through various methods of data collections by large corporations, it's about time we think about alternatives ways of collecting data before more users become aware as to why are they getting such excellent vision, text prediction and recommendation systems based on their recent watch history.
+(Hint: *by training on their data by invading their privacy, ringing any bells?*) One such example is [Detectron](https://florian.github.io/federated-learning/) by Facebook trained on [3 billion images](https://code.facebook.com/posts/1700437286678763/advancing-state-of-the-art-image-recognition-with-deep-learning-on-hashtags/) from Instagram.
+This is what McMahan and group must have thought (*coming from Google itself, a bit ironic isn't it?*) and hence, they proposed a learning method of using decentralised data in this [remarkable paper](https://arxiv.org/pdf/1602.05629.pdf) through decentralized approach termed as *Federated Learning*.

-Amazon graphics from Tamil whatsapp group

 <span class='purple'>Traditional learning algorithms learns on mountain loads of data gathered from many different users which is stored in some central server.
 Then, distributed learning model is created and trained on mountain loads of user data for months and months.
 After training, they come back to user promising that they have made their app more intelligent</span> (*without hinting: with help of your data, [so mean](https://www.youtube.com/watch?v=jYa1eI1hpDE)*).

-Federated Learning uses decentralized approach for training the model using the user (*privacy-sensitive*) data. <span class='saddlebrown'>In short, the traditional learning methods had approach to, "brining the data to code", instead of "code to data".</span>
+Federated Learning (FL) uses decentralized approach for training the model using the user (*privacy-sensitive*) data. <span class='saddlebrown'>In short, the traditional learning methods had approach of, "brining the data to code", instead of "code to data".</span> FL is all about the latter.

 ## How it Works?